mnofresno/git-status-checker/repos-status-checker/README.md

 ## Requirements

-- Bash shell
+- **Bash Shell**: Ensure you have a Bash-compatible shell.
-- Git installed on your system
+- **Git**: Git must be installed on your system for the script to function.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this software.

 ## Contributing

-Contributions are welcome!
-If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.
+Contributions are always welcome!
+If you have ideas for improvements or new features, feel free to fork the repository, create a branch, and submit a pull request.

 ## Contact

-For any questions or feedback, feel free to open an issue in this repository.
+If you have any questions or need further assistance, please open an issue on this repository.